brettvanderwerff/package_tutorial/README.md

 There is a lot going on in `setup.py`, bet we can look at it piece by piece.

-First we import setuptools, which is a part of the Python standard library that facilitates the generation of Python packages for distribution.
+First we import setuptools, which is a part of the Python standard library (as far as I know) that facilitates the generation of Python packages for distribution.

 setuptools has a setup method that runs the setup.